Are you looking to remember information more effectively? Share your message and make it stick! You've got to learn about the Von Restorff Effect!

 Designers and content creators use the Von Restorff Effect all the time to help sell products and build memorable websites.

 Bolded text, italic text, and text in different colors and fonts stand out.
-If there are certain messages that need to reach customers, the best way to make that happen is to recruit the Von Restorff Effect and isolate those messages away from the rest of the text.
+If specific messages need to reach customers, the best way to make that happen is to recruit the Von Restorff Effect and isolate those messages away from the rest of the text.

 You don't have to be a UX designer or marketing expert to use the Von Restorff Effect in your messaging.
 If you have a message that you want to communicate to others, consider how this effect plays into your materials.
 Here are some quick tips for using this effect effectively!